-Dimension 3: Encouraging Community Partnerships Element Pointers Rating Scale 3.1 The school is building a positive relationship with relevant mainstream schools, including (where appropriate), schools that host community language schools.
+Dimension 3: Encouraging Community Partnerships Element Pointers 3.1 The school is building a positive relationship with relevant mainstream schools, including (where appropriate), schools that host community language schools.
 Communicate regularly with the host school (where appropriate) to promote the community language school's services to the host school as a complementary provider of languages.
 Establish clear agreements about the joint use of both schools' facilities and resources, and processes for resolving emerging issues.
 Seek to include information about students' achievements in community language learning in their mainstream school's report card.
 Seek opportunities for joint professional development in relation to contemporary approaches to language teaching and learning, including scheduling opportunities for teachers to observe each other's lessons.
 Establish opportunities for community languages teachers and relevant host school teachers to regularly discuss student progress in languages.
 Extend invitations to host school staff and community to participate in the community language school's celebrations, and conversely, seek opportunities for the community language school to be included in mainstream school events.
-We do this well.
-We need to work on this.
 3.2 The school is building positive relationships with the local community to promote the value of language learning.
 Identify the existence of other community groups, agencies and other services in the immediate local community.
 Encourage members of the local community are regularly in the school contributing to student learning of the relevant language.
-Establish links with the local business community and encourage students to attend various community/group/agency events, workshops, festive celebrations regularly.
+Establish links with the local business community and encourage students to attend various community/ group/agency events, workshops, festive celebrations regularly.
 Seek opportunities for students to display their learning and to practise their skills in real life situations in the community (such as end of the year celebrations, community functions or committees).
-We do this well.
-We need to work on this.

-Dimension 3: Encouraging Community Partnerships Element Pointers Rating Scale 3.2 The school is building positive relationships with the local community to promote the value of language learning. (cont'd) Seek opportunities to highlight the work of the school in the local community, for example, by contributing articles to local newspaper, mainstream school newsletters etc. Seek and acknowledge financial assistance from the local community for the community language school.
-We do this well.
-We need to work on this.
+Seek opportunities to highlight the work of the school in the local community, for example, by contributing articles to local newspaper, mainstream school newsletters etc. Seek and acknowledge financial assistance from the local community for the community language school.
 3.3 The school is establishing ongoing relationships with other community language schools within and across S&Ts.
-Establish processes to encourage teachers to exchange teaching and learning with colleagues from other community language schools.
+Establish processes to encourage teachers to exchange teaching and learning ideas and resources with other community with colleagues from other community language schools.
 Engage with activities promoted by the state/territory community language association and Community Languages Australia events and conferences.
 Organise joint professional development activities with other community language schools, where possible.
 Engage in professional dialogue with neighbouring community language schools, where possible.

-We do this well.
-We need to work on this.
-3.4 The school engages regularly with the relevant State/Territory education authority.
+Dimension 3: Encouraging Community Partnerships Element Pointers 3.4 The school engages regularly with the relevant State/Territory education authority.
 Establish personal relationships with the relevant state/territory officers responsible for community language schools, and curriculum consultants and other officers responsible for languages education more broadly.
 Ensure accurate and timely provision of requested information requested by state/territory education authorities.
 Seek to engage with local Principals Associations and district/regional education managers to promote the value of student learning in community language schools.
 Establish effective and efficient processes for ensuring compliance with Board of Studies / mainstream school requirements for Year 12 qualifications.
-We do this well.
-We need to work on this.

-Dimension 3: Encouraging Community Partnerships Element Pointers Rating Scale 3.5 The school seeks opportunities to engage with the relevant wider language community to develop an authentic learning context.
+3.5 The school seeks opportunities to engage with the relevant wider language community to develop an authentic learning context.
 Establish links with education providers or programmes in the relevant country (or countries) of origin.
-Establish links with relevant embassies/consulates and overseas offices.
-Establish "sister school" relationships and/or "pen pal" relationships for students in the relevant international language community.
+Establish links with relevant embassies/consulates and overseas offices Establish "sister school" relationships and/or "pen pal" relationships for students in the relevant international language community.
 Access relevant language education resources used in the country or countries of origin.
 Invite representatives from host language community to attend school events and celebrations.
-We do this well.
-We need to work on this.